N2SID: Nuclear Norm Subspace Identification: ADMM

 for some linear operator $\mathcal A(x)$ and some positive semidefinite matrix $H$.
 In the above mentioned reference the linear operator is a Hankel matrix operator, and this structure is used to tailor the ADMM code to run efficiently.
 Essentially the key is to be able to compute the coefficient matrix related to the normal equations of the linear operator in an efficient way using FFT.
 This matrix $M$ is defined via

 where $\mathcal A_\adj(\cdot)$ is the adjoint operator of $\mathcal A(\cdot)$.
 Similar techniques have been used for Toeplitz operators in \cite{roh+van06}, and are closely related to techniques for exploiting Toeplitz structure in linear systems of equations, \cite{gol+loa96}.
 For our problem the linear operator consists of a sum of Hankel and Toeplitz operators, and we will show how FFT techniques can be used also for this operator.
+For more details on the ADMM algorithm see the appendix.